todds-encoder/todds/README.md

 OPTIONS:
   -cl, --clean          Deletes all DDS files matching input PNG files instead of encoding them.
   -f, --format          DDS encoding format.
                             BC7: High-quality compression supporting alpha.
 [Default]
                             BC1: Highly compressed RGB data.
                             BC1_ALPHA_BC7: Files with alpha are encoded as BC7.
 Others are encoded as BC1.
   -q, --quality         Encoder quality level, must be in [0, 7].
 Defaults to 6.
   -nm, --no-mipmaps     Disable mipmap generation.
-  -fs, --fix-size       Set image width and height to the next multiple of 4.
+  -fs, --fix_size       Set image width and height to the next multiple of 4.
   -mf, --mipmap_filter  Filter used to resize images during mipmap generation.
                             LANCZOS: Lanczos interpolation.
 Preserves edges and details better than other filters when dowsncaling images.
 [Default]
                             NEAREST: Nearest neighbor interpolation.
 Very fast, but it does not produce great results.
                             LINEAR: Bilinear interpolation.
 Fast, and with reasonable quality.
                             CUBIC: Bicubic interpolation.
 Recommended filter for upscaling images.
                             AREA: Resampling using pixel area relation.
 Good for downscaling images and mipmap generation.
   -mb, --mipmap-blur    Blur applied during mipmap generation.
 Defaults to 0.55.
   -sc, --scale          Scale image size by a value given in %.
   -ms, --max-size       Downscale images with a width or height larger than this threshold to fit into it.
   -sf, --scale-filter   Filter used to scale images when using the scale or max_size parameters.
                             LANCZOS: Lanczos interpolation.
 Preserves edges and details better than other filters when dowsncaling images.
 [Default]
                             NEAREST: Nearest neighbor interpolation.
 Very fast, but it does not produce great results.
                             LINEAR: Bilinear interpolation.
 Fast, and with reasonable quality.
                             CUBIC: Bicubic interpolation.
 Recommended filter for upscaling images.
                             AREA: Resampling using pixel area relation.
 Good for downscaling images and mipmap generation.
   -th, --threads        Number of threads used by the parallel pipeline, must be in [1, 32].
   -d, --depth           Maximum subdirectory depth to use when looking for source files.
 Defaults to maximum.
   -o, --overwrite       Convert files even if an output file already exists.